Is There Any Bad Blood Between Patriots’ Tom Brady And Jimmy Garoppolo?

 Last season, there were rumors about some tension between New England Patriots quarterbacks Tom Brady and Jimmy Garoppolo.

-But during the weekend of the Kentucky Derby, Brady and Garoppolo along with other members of the Patriots were at Churchill Downs attending the Kentucky Derby together.
+But over the weekend, Brady and Garoppolo, along with other members of the Patriots, were at Churchill Downs to take in the Kentucky Derby.

-NESN’s Jermaine Wiggins shot down any rumors of animosity between the two QB’s, and you can hear what he had to say in the video above from “NESN Sports Today,” presented by People’s United Bank.
+Hear what Jermaine Wiggins had to say about the two signal-callers’ relationship in the video above from “NESN Sports Today,” presented by People’s United Bank.

-Don’t forget to check out the revamped “NESN Sports Today” with a new format designed to save viewers time on Tuesday May 9th after the Red Sox game.
+Don’t forget to check out the revamped “NESN Sports Today” with a new format designed to save viewers time on Tuesday, May 9th after Boston Red Sox coverage.

 Powered by WordPress.com VIP